Azure/azure-event-hubs-spark/schemaregistry-avro/docs/schema-registry-example.md

 ## Register a Schema

-First, we need to create a schema group with a schema in a schema registry hosted by Azure Event Hubs.
+First, you need to create a schema group with a schema in a schema registry hosted by Azure Event Hubs.
 Please refer to [Create an Event Hubs schema registry using the Azure portal](https://docs.microsoft.com/en-us/azure/event-hubs/create-schema-registry) for detailed instructions.

 In this example, we use the following schema.
 Please follow the steps in the link above and create the below schema in your schema group.
 Please note down the *Schema GUID* to use in the producer/consumer code later.
 ```json